 Removal from and reinstatement to voting list

-A Member which is not represented at three consecutive meetings of the TSG or WG shall be removed from the voting list.
+A Member which is not represented at three consecutive meetings of the TP or WG shall be removed from the voting list.

 The right to vote is reinstated at the second meeting which a delegate of the Member attends without missing the number of consecutive meetings mentioned in the previous paragraph.

-Meetings other than ordinary meetings

-Any group that wants to call an electronic meeting (audio, video, document distribution by posting or e-mail, etc) may do so, although this works best with smaller groups.
-Therefore, all electronic meetings are allowed but only ordinary meetings (see Annex F) count towards attendance.
-However, if a meeting is designated as face-to-face, provision of bridge and speakerphone capabilities for those requesting it would be at the discretion of the host.
-Those participating by speakerphone are not to be counted toward quorum or attendance, and are not allowed to vote.

-For the determination of the quorum, see Annex H.

 Sub Working Groups

-A Technical Specification Group may establish a Sub Working Group (SWG) with defined Terms of Reference.
-The Technical Specification Group shall appoint a SWG Chair.
+A WG may establish a Sub Working Group (SWG) with defined Terms of Reference.
+The WG shall appoint a SWG Chair.
 The SWG shall work by consensus.
-The meeting notice requirements for a SWG meeting are the same as for Technical Plenary and TWGs.
+The SWG shall consider only input documents remanded to it by its parent WG.
+The meeting notice requirements for a SWG meeting are the same as for Technical Plenary and WGs.

 Work Programme And Technical Co-ordination